-The aim of this strategy is to reposition walking and cycling as primary, safe, accessible, and sustainable modes of transport in Cape Town.
+The aim of this strategy is to reposition walking and cycling as primary, safe, accessible, inclusive, equitable, environmentally sustainable, and resilient modes of transport in Cape Town.

 2. Regulatory and strategic alignment

 The Walking and Cycling Strategy has been developed within the context of legislation, policies and strategies at national, provincial and local level which strongly support investment in pedestrian and cycle improvements that promote access to opportunity and integration of transport and land use.
 Most of these documents refer to non-motorised transport rather than active mobility.